ohnmarsoe-git/docker-setup-wp/README.md

 # Wordpress Local Development Setup with Docker Compose
+This is lightweight local environment setup for Wordperss development by using docker compose.

+## Technologies
+  - Docker Compose
+  - Nginx
+  - PHP 7.4
+  - Mysql
+  - Wordpress

 ## Prerequisites
 Make sure you have Git, Docker installed before you run the script!
 Also make sure no other Docker containers are currently running.